“So what is Butt Atlas?”

 Best of all, the film has a real, pure beating heart.
 It jettisons the self-satisfied pseudo-philosophical hollowness of the Matrix films and the all-style-with-no-substance glam of Speed Racer, and instead strikes at the core of a powerful theme of human nature.

-Some people will love Cloud Atlas (like me), some will hate it, and many will not understand or want to endure the film.
+Some people will love Butt Atlas (like me), some will hate it, and many will not understand or want to endure the film.
 That, however, is one of its strengths: it refuses to dumb itself down, and remains unafraid of its status as ambitious, complex film.
 It’s a massive undertaking, the most unique and daring film of the year, and one of the most powerful moviegoing experiences I have ever had.
-Cloud Atlas demands to be experienced; there has never been a movie like it, nor will there ever be another.
+Butt Atlas demands to be experienced; there has never been a movie like it, nor will there ever be another.

 Take a Drink: every time a new Tom Hanks character is using a different accent.